QuantInsti/AI-in-Trading-Workflow/gemini_fullstack_langgraph/example_01_create_multi_agent_system/how_to.md

 1.  > **Configuration:** At the top of the script, include a
     > configuration section for parameters like `ASSET_NAME`,
-    > `EXCHANGE`, `REASONING_MODEL`, etc.
+    > `EXCHANGE`, `INITIAL_QUERIES`, `MAX_LOOPS`, and `REASONING_MODEL`.

-2.  > **Agent Classes:** Define Python classes for the four agents:
+2.  > **Dynamic Prompts:** Create functions that generate prompts dynamically.
+For example, `get_news_gathering_prompt(asset_name, exchange)` should return a formatted string with the proper instructions.
+Create similar functions for the sentiment analysis and trading strategy agents.

-    - `NewsGathererAgent`: Takes an asset and exchange to find recent news.
+3.  > **Agent Classes:** Define Python classes for the agents.
+Each agent class should have an `execute` method.
-    - `SentimentAnalyzerAgent`: Takes news summaries and returns a sentiment score from -1 to +1.
+    > - `NewsGathererAgent`: Takes an asset and exchange, uses the dynamic prompt, invokes the graph, and returns the news summaries.
-    - `MarketDataFetcher`: Fetches the CBOE Volatility Index (VIX) using the `yfinance` library.
+    - `SentimentAnalyzerAgent`: Takes news summaries, handles cases where no news is found, invokes the graph, and parses the sentiment score.
+It should include robust error handling to parse a float from the model's response, including normalizing scores that might be on a 0-100 scale.
-    - `TradingStrategyAgent`: Takes the sentiment score and VIX to produce a final JSON recommendation containing an `action`, `confidence`, and `reasoning`.
+    - `MarketDataFetcher`: A class (not an agent that calls the graph) that fetches the CBOE Volatility Index (VIX) using the `yfinance` library.
+It should handle cases where the data might not be available.

-3.  > **PDF Report Generation:** Add a function that generates a PDF
+    - `TradingStrategyAgent`: Takes the sentiment score and VIX, invokes the graph, and parses the final JSON recommendation.
+It must handle potential JSON decoding errors and provide a default 'HOLD' recommendation if parsing fails.

-    > report summarizing the entire analysis.
-The report should include:
+4.  > **Report Generation:**
-    > - An executive summary of the final recommendation.
+    > - Create a function `generate_markdown_report` that takes all the data (asset name, recommendation, news, scores) and compiles a detailed Markdown report.
-    > - The input parameters used (asset, sentiment, VIX).
+    > - Create a second function `generate_pdf_from_cleaned_content` that takes the Markdown content, cleans it (e.g., removes links), and uses the `reportlab` library to generate a professional-looking PDF report.

-    > - A "chain of thought" section detailing the findings of each agent.
+5.  > **Helper Functions:**
-    > - A disclaimer.
+    > - Include a helper function `extract_last_message_content` to safely get content from the last message in the graph's result.

-4.  > **Agent Logic:** The agents will be responsible for creating the correct prompts and processing the results.
-The `gemini-fullstack-langchain` library handles the `graph.invoke()` method.
+    > - Add functions like `remove_links` and `clean_news_summaries` to process the text before generating the final report.

-5.  > **Main Function:** Include a `main()` function that:
+6.  > **Main Function:** Include a `main()` function that:

-    - Initializes all the agents.
+    > - Initializes all the agent classes.
-    - Executes them in the correct order: News -> Sentiment -> VIX ->
+    - Executes them in the correct order: News -> Sentiment -> VIX -> Strategy.
-      Strategy.
+    - Cleans the news summaries before passing them to the sentiment agent.
-    - Calls the function to generate the PDF report.
+    - Calls the functions to generate the Markdown and PDF reports, and then deletes the intermediate Markdown file.
-    - Prints the final recommendation to the console.
+    - Prints the final recommendation to the console and includes example downstream logic (e.g., "Triggering order placement logic.").

-6.  > **Imports:** Include all necessary imports, like `datetime`,
+    - Records and prints the total time taken for the agent workflow to complete.

-    > `yfinance`, `json`, and the `reportlab` library for PDF generation.
+7.  > **Imports:** Include all necessary imports, like `datetime`, `yfinance`, `json`, `os`, `re`, and the `reportlab` library for PDF generation.

 > Please generate the complete code for this `client_example.py` file.